 I was electrified by the drama baked into the oratorio's music as it told the story of humankind's redemption through the coming of the Christ.
 When the tenor opened with "Comfort ye, my people," the violins accented with a sweet, soothing melody.
 In the bass air, when "the nations so furiously raged," so did the music.
 When the holy one is betrayed - "He was despised," "Thy rebuke hath broken his heart" -- the grief is palpable.

 Growing up in New York, "Messiah" was a part of Christmas, usually at Carnegie Hall.
 My mother would take me and my brother and sometimes one of our friends.
-She got box seats - a special experience with a vestibule to hang coats and red velvet chairs.
+She got box seats - a special experience with red velvet chairs and a vestibule to hang coats.

 Since I tend toward anxiety, I always worried about whether anyone would stand during the Hallelujah Chorus.
 Would I be the only one?
 If no one else stood, should I sit down quickly?